This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Canned fruit is an iconic memory of my childhood.
 I grew up with a mom who canned apples, peaches, pears, and sweet cherries (to name just a few).
 Having home-canned fruit now seems luxurious (or just a lot of work) to many people.
 But honestly, for a few quarts, it can be done in under an hour!

-As I’ve mentioned before, The Farm’s peaches are not producing large quantities yet since my peach trees are not quite established, at least not yet.
+As I’ve mentioned before, The Farm’s peaches are not producing large quantities yet since my trees are not quite established, at least not yet.
 But that doesn’t stop me from putting away peaches.

 There are two ways to preserve peaches: